mikeinnz/cs50web/project4/README.md

 Design a Twitter-like social network website for making posts and following users.

 #### Future improvements
-- Use Bootstrap to style pagination
 - Use javascript to save edited content that has not been submited
+- Make it more like Twitter where people can comment/retweet
+- Allow users to edit their profile